Spearhead-Industries/rbx-run/README.md

 A CLI tool to run Roblox place files.

 This tool provides a partial implementation of the Roblox API using [Lune](https://github.com/lune-org/lune)'s `roblox` builtin library.
-Run and test Roblox games via a CLI for quick analysis or for use in CI/CD pipelines.
+Run and test Roblox games for quick analysis or for use in CI/CD pipelines.

 ## Usage